 6. Switch policies to get a better deal – even with a pre-existing condition

-If your existing health insurance premiums seem to be getting a bit pricey, you may well save by switching to another provider, who’ll be keen to get your business.
+If you’re looking for pre-existing condition health insurance for over 50s, or if your existing health insurance premiums seem to be getting a bit pricey, you may well save by switching to another provider, who’ll be keen to get your business.
 Many people don’t do this because they think they’ll lose cover for pre-existing conditions, but more often than not this isn’t the case.
 Read more about switching providers with a pre-existing condition here.

 7. Stay in touch with your health insurance adviser

 It’s not just you who’s maturing – the insurance industry is changing, too, with new regulations and innovative products appearing each year, as consumer rights continue to be prioritised and health insurance providers vie for customer loyalty.
-We review our client’s health insurance policies each year as standard, and send the results in an easy-to-action email, which lets you choose your best value option at the click of a button.
-Please click here to learn more.
+As a health insurance broker, we review our client’s health insurance policies each year as standard which lets you choose your best value option at the click of a button, helping you find affordable health insurance.